ben-arnao/AiderWrapper/README.md

 - Failed runs record aider's exit code and last output line, or note when no output was captured, so troubleshooting is easier.
 - History rows can be copied to the clipboard with **Ctrl+C** for easy sharing.
 - The Send button has been removed—press **Enter** to dispatch a prompt.
 - A boxed status bar sits between the prompt area and the output, showing detailed status for each request and whether we're waiting on aider or the user.
+When more details are needed, it explicitly tells you to provide the requested files or answers.
 - After a successful commit, the status bar offers a **Test changes** link that builds and launches your Unity project via the command line.
 Configure the Unity Editor path via `config.ini` (`[build] build_cmd`), the `UNITY_PATH` environment variable, or let the app auto-detect a Unity Hub installation.
 - A **Build & Run** button in the top-right corner lets you compile and launch the Unity project at any time to quickly test the latest changes.
 - Build failures surface a dialog showing Unity's log tail so issues can be diagnosed without hunting for files.